-Global Challenges Series
+Honors’ Global Challenges Series

 Welcome into Honors’ interdisciplinary discussions about big, complicated issues.

 The Honors Program brings curious, nimble learners into community at UW.
 People who are excited to learn across many fields and to combine deep inquiry with the practice of examining ideas and information from multiple perspectives.
 People who ask great questions and value difference.
+Both within and beyond the classroom, Honors students think together about issues like poverty, human rights, and climate change.
+Because, college is more than a means to a degree: it’s a launchpad into a lifetime of opportunities to investigate and offer solutions to profound human problems.

 Angélica Cházaro speaking while Megan Ming-Francis and Tom Ikeda listen

-Angélica Cházaro speaks as Megan Ming-Francis and Tom Ikeda listen at Honors’ 2018 event on human rights.
+Angélica Cházaro speaks as Megan Ming-Francis and Tom Ikeda listen at Honors’ 2018 event on human rights

-The University of Washington is committed to engaging our community in deep interdisciplinary discussion about big, complicated issues.
-The Honors Program is proud to be a center of collaborative thinking at this Top 10 public research institution.
+The University of Washington is committed to deep interdisciplinary discussion about big, complicated issues.
+The Honors Program is proud to be a vibrant center of collaborative thinking at this Top-10 public research institution.
+Each year, we convene a public “Global Challenges” event featuring fast-paced conversation between thought leaders who are working on these issues from different disciplines.
+This event is a joint effort between students, faculty, staff, alumni, and is our gift to members of the broader community.

 Global Challenges Archives